Roger Clarke's Web-Site

 Contemporary information systems have very substantial reach.
 As a result, there may be entities that reside in the background yet are nonetheless materially affected by the implementation of these systems.
 For example, an online travel booking system has the potential to disintermediate one or more companies, resulting in the cessation of business operations, layoffs, and dislocation and economic hardship for employees' families, and perhaps for others in the regions in which the disintermediated company operated.
 Another example relates to information systems that store personal data about third parties, as arises with databases relating to credit reporting, tenancy, and criminal intelligence.
 The agreement between the US and the EU with respect to the collection and storage of air passenger data also comes into this category (Mitsilegas, 2015).

 The perspective that a researcher adopts has a very significant influence on the entire research undertaking.
-The researcher perspective dictates the framing of the research, it drives the selection and formulation of research questions, it provides the criteria based on which alternative research designs are evaluated, and it effectively determines what is included within or excluded from the potential outcomes of the research, as well as how those outcomes are expressed.
-In effect, the choice of researcher perspective reflects the choice of a beneficiary, i.e. the stakeholder who stands to benefit most from the research.
-It also frames how any discussion of the contributions of the research can proceed, since the beneficiary of those contributions is likely to be closely linked to the perspective that the researcher takes.
+The researcher perspective dictates the framing of the research, it drives the selection and formulation of research questions, it provides the criteria based on which alternative research designs are evaluated, and it effectively determines what is included within and excluded from the potential outcomes of the research, as well as how those outcomes are expressed.
+In effect, the choice of researcher perspective reflects the choice of a beneficiary, i.e. a particular stakeholder that stands to benefit directly from the research.
+It also inevitably drives the contributions that the research makes, with the entity whose perspective was chosen very likely to be the primary beneficiary.

 There has long been a tradition within some segments of the IS discipline of reflecting the social interests of individual users within organisations, through the socio-technical approach and participative analysis of requirements and system design (e.g. Land & Hirschheim 1983).
 As systems reached beyond organisational boundaries, organisations other than the system sponsor were recognised as having a stake in their design and implementation (Pouloudi & Whitley 1997).
 Then, as individuals outside the organisation became users of networked computing facilities, the systems became extra-organisational in nature (Clarke 1992), and the individuals' actions and interests, both economic and social, also needed to be encompassed within the frame of reference.